Mad as a March hare: Historical development of the idiom

 Similar phrases are attested in the sixteenth century in the works of John Skelton (Replycacion, 1528: "Aiii, I saye, thou madde Marche Hare"; Magnyfycence, 1529: "As mery as a marche hare").
 A later recorded use of the phrase occurs in the writings of Sir Thomas More (The supplycacyon of soulys made by syr Thomas More knyght councellour to our souerayn lorde the Kynge and chauncellour of hys Duchy of Lancaster.
 Agaynst the supplycacyon of beggars: "As mad not as a March hare, but as a madde dogge."

 Although the phrase in general has been in continuous use since the 16th century, it was popularised in more recent times by Lewis Carroll in his 1865 children's book Alice's Adventures in Wonderland, in which the March Hare is a character.

+Biological basis

+During the breeding season of European or brown hares, male hares typically chase female ones.
+However, if a female hare does not wish to mate with a male hare, she may respond by engaging in a fight with the male hare.
+Observations of this particular behaviour have likely contributed to the association contained within the phrase "mad as a March hare."